MicrosoftDocs/customer-voice/cv-docs/manage-projects.md

 **What can a co-owner do?**

 A project co-owner has the same level of permissions as the project owner.
 This means a co-owner can create, edit, update, delete, and share the project.
-A co-owner can also remove the project owner from a shared project.

 **What can't a co-owner do?**

+- A co-owner cannot remove the project creator from a shared project.

-A project co-owner can't delete a survey that was created by another user.
+- A co-owner can't delete a survey that was created by another user.
 The survey can be deleted only by the user who created it.
 If a co-owner tries to delete a project that contains a survey created by another user, an error is displayed.

-If a co-owner removes the project owner from a shared project that contains a survey created by the project owner, the project can't be deleted by the co-owner.
+- A co-owner can't move a survey that was created by another user.
+The survey can be moved only by the user who created it.
+If a co-owner tries to move a survey that is created by another user, an error is displayed.

 **How are the responses shared?**

-If a project contains responses, only those responses that are received after the project was shared will be shared with co-owners.
+If a project contains responses, a co-owner can see all responses under **Reports** in the left pane.
+In the Customer Voice survey responses entity, only those responses that are received after the project was shared will be shared with co-owners.

 **To share a project**